Adams' cobar construction as a monoidal $E_{\infty}$-coalgebra model of the based loop space: Conventions and preliminaries

 \subsection{Coalgebras}

+Throughout this article $\k$ denotes a commutative and unital ring and we work over its associated symmetric monoidal category of (homologically) graded chain complexes of $\k$-modules $(\Ch, \ot, \k)$.

-A \textit{coalgebra} consists of a chain complex $C$ and chain maps $\Delta \colon C \to C \otimes C$ and $\varepsilon \colon C \to \k$ satisfying the usual coassociativity and counitality relations.
-This notion is equivalent to that of a comonoid in $\Ch$.
+A \textit{coalgebra} consists of a chain complex $C$ and chain maps $\Delta \colon C \to C \ot C$ and $\varepsilon \colon C \to \k$ satisfying the usual coassociativity and counitality relations.
 Denote by $\coAlg$ the category of coalgebras with morphisms being structure preserving chain maps.
-The category $\coAlg$ is symmetric monoidal, with braiding induced from $\Ch$ and structure maps of a product $C \otimes C^\prime$ given by
+The category $\coAlg$ is symmetric monoidal, with braiding induced from $\Ch$ and structure maps of a product $C \ot C^\prime$ given by

+A \textit{coaugmentation} on a coalgebra $C$ is a coalgebra map $\nu \colon \k \to C$.
+A coalgebra is said to be \textit{coaugmented} if it is equipped with a coaugmentation.
+We denote by $\coAlg^\ast$ the category of coaugmented coalgebras with morphisms being coaugmentation preserving coalgebra maps.
+A coaugmented coalgebra is a \textit{connected coalgebra} if it is $0$ in negative degrees and the coaugmentation induces an isomorphism $\k \cong C_0$ of $\k$-modules.
+We denote by $\coAlg^0$ the full subcategory of $\coAlg^\ast$ defined by these.